Predicting Social Media User Actions: A Hybrid Approach for Common and Rare Behavior Prediction on Bluesky: Methodology

 We experimented with different fusion architectures: early fusion by simply concatenating the 2 embedding types, late fusion by creating separate classifiers and using a learned weighting scheme, and finally a cross-attention fusion approach allowing temporal queries to attend to the text and using this attended text for classification.
 Across all hyperparameter searches we found that while attention fusion approaches could in some cases lead to higher performance, the early fusion approach was the most stable with consistently good results, so we retained it for our final model.

-To handle class imbalance we implemented a focal loss \cite{lin2018focallossdenseobject} for our training criterion, using the class weights according to inverse occurrence frequency for the 10 rare actions across the training dataset, and a gamma value of 2.0.
+To handle class imbalance we implemented a focal loss \cite{lin2018focallossdenseobject} for our training criterion, using the class weights according to inverse occurrence frequency for the 10 rare actions across the training dataset, and a gamma value of 2.0 as its hyperparameter.

 We found during development that a two-phase training strategy consisting of a warmup phase, where we froze the text encoder and trained the temporal/fusion layers for 2 epochs, followed by a fine-tuning phase, where we trained the architecture end-to-end for a further 3 epochs, improved overall model performance.